gitneeraj/lightdm-webkit2-theme-reactive/README.md

 - Choose desktop environment/Window Manager to login
 - Power options to shutdown, restart & suspend
 - Choose for DARK or LIGHT theme
+- TODO: add backgrounds and profile pictures
+- TODO: customize colors and login form placement
+- Have any cool feature?
+Sure, let me know on reddit @unkowncoder

 ## Installation